 I like to pick up used furniture from Goodwill, Restore, local consignment or vingtage stores, and even the side of the road on big-item pick up days in local neighborhoods!
 It’s amazing what you can do by simply refinishing a super cheap piece of junk furniture from Goodwill!

-TIP #3 Use A Simple Painting Technique
+Tip #3 Use A Simple Chalk Paint Technique

 Keep your technique simple.
 If you follow many of the popular furniture painters on any social media or furniture painting hashtags on Instagram, then you will see so many gorgeous, eye catching techniques from blending to ombre techniques and even using gilding waxes, stencils and transfers.
 Honestly, the possibilities with all of the products available are endless.
 While I so love seeing all of these inspirational pieces, I also adore a simple paint finish.
 It’s amazing to see a piece of furniture updated with a simple coat or two of paint.
 I applaud you if you want to try a more complex technique on your first project, but there is no shame in doing a simple paint technique and seeing the transformation!